AP® Exam Schedule and Dates – 2023

 When Are AP Exams Scheduled?

 AP exams are typically administered over a two-week period in early May each year.
-If you are self-studying for an AP exam, contact a participating AP school no later than March 1st of the year you want to test in order to arrange for registration.
-It is recommended to register for your AP exams before November 15, 2023, to avoid late fees or missing the exam completely.
+If you are studying on your own for an AP exam, contact a participating AP school no later than March 1st of the year you want to test in order to make arrangements for registration.
+Make sure to register for your AP exams before November 15, 2023, to avoid late fees or missing the exam completely.

-According to the College Board®, the 2023 pen-and-pencil AP exams will be administered over two weeks in May 2023.
+According to the College Board®, the 2024 paper-and-pencil AP exams will be administered over two weeks in May, 2024.
 The detailed exam schedule is as follows:

 AP United States Government and Politics